-That's why we carried out another survey that delivers answers from full-time professionals located in Canada.
+That's why we carried out another survey that delivers answers from full-time professionals located mostly in the US and UK.
 We needed to examine the current situation in both cases - working from home and online learning.

 Hence, we divided this report into two sections dedicated to each of the subjects.
 The findings from the survey help us answer the questions below: